 Many parents have no idea of the growing need for them to become “bilingual” when communicating with their tweens and teens.
 “Teen Slang,” the complex group of acronyms, innuendos, and code words is used freely among teenagers and their peers.
 However, what happens when parents have no clue what their teenager just said?
 Many slang terms are relatively harmless in and of themselves, but certain terms should instantly put up red flags for parents.
-(Note: much more details inside our Ultimate Guide to Social Media for Parents, which can be found here.)
+Take our Teen Slang Quiz!

 By learning our way around the tricky language of our teens we allow ourselves to not only build a stronger bond with them but also know when they’re in potential danger.
 Unfortunately, some slang is specifically designed to keep parents in the dark.
 In an interview with the popular morning news outlet, Today, some teens revealed important insider’s tips on what they’re actually saying.